 The definition of bad habits could be any behavior that is detrimental to your health, productivity, or relationships.
-Some common examples of bad habits include procrastination, excessive spending, overeating, being glued to screens, and engaging in negative self-talk.
-Breaking bad habits needs a plan and persistance.
+Some common examples include procrastination, excessive spending, overeating, being glued to screens, and engaging in negative self-talk.
+Breaking habits needs a plan and persistance.

-But despite how difficult it may be to break a bad habit, it’s important to remember that it is possible.
+But despite how difficult it may be to break them, it’s important to remember that it is possible.
 Just like the bad habits rewired your brain to be established, you can rewire your brain to eliminate them.

 - Bad Habits: What are they?